-The documents related with Multicert CA (including this CPS) become effective immediately after they are approved by Management Working Group, and shall only be eliminated or changed upon its order.
+The documents related with Multicert CA (including this CP) become effective immediately after they are approved by the Management Working Group.

-This CPS comes into force from the moment it is published in the repository from Multicert CA.
+This CP comes into force from the moment it is published in the repository from Multicert CA.

-This CPS shall remain in force while it is not expressly revoked by issuing a new version or by renewing the keys from Multicert CA, on which moment a new version shall be necessarily drawn up.
+This CP remains in force while it is not expressly revoked by issuing a new version.